KirkXu/MitsubaForMaya/README.md

 	- Linux: MITSUBA_PATH = /path/to/mitsuba

-In order to render in Batch mode, you'll need to set two environment variables
+In order to render in Batch mode, you'll need to set two additional environment variables

 - MAYA_RENDER_DESC_PATH has to point to the folder containing the MitsubaRenderer.xml file.